germaniuss/liboauth/README.md

 APIs since they might limit incoming trafic but will be usefull for many others.

+### Next steps

-- [ ] Simplification of the codebase for tighter
-integration of the libraries used as well as general bugfixing.
+Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.

 Also I should probably read the response code before trying to process the response and also return it alongside the string.
 Right now I return the bare header and data strings but some processing is probably desirable and more user friendly.

+base64 and str should be merged as well as OAuth and utils.

 ### Contributing